-Hardware prototype: The overall hardware prototype of RFbook is shown in Fig. 16.
-We use an Impinj R420 reader, which is currently a reader with high comprehensive performance in the industry, providing a complete SDK development kit, demo software, and documentation support.
+Hardware Prototype: The overall hardware prototype of RFbook is shown in Fig. 16.
+We use an Impinj R420 reader, which is currently a reader with high-comprehensive performance in the industry, providing a complete SDK development kit, demo software, and documentation support.
 We used a 2.4G directional 8dbi high-gain panel antenna to adapt to our experimental environment.
 We used the stand to align the antenna to the tag array on the table.
 Our experiments used cheap alien tags that cost only 0.3 cents per tag.
-A total of 30 tags are placed in a label array of 5x6.
+A total of 30 tags are placed in a label array of 5×6 .

-Software: We use a desktop computer as a server with a 2.5GHz i9-11900H CPU and 32G RAM.
-All algorithms are implemented using JAVA and Matlab.
+Software: We use a desktop computer as a server with a 2.5-GHz i9-11900H CPU and 32-G RAM.
+All algorithms are implemented using JAVA and MATLAB.
 In the experiment, the data returned by the tag array is transmitted to the reader through the directional antenna.
 The reader transmits the data packet to the server through the Ethernet cable, and then the data analysis of RFbook is performed on the server.

-Test targets and Metrics: To verify the RFbook system, we selected 100 different types of books.
+Test Targets and Metrics: To verify the RFbook system, we selected 100 different types of books.
 These books contain different thicknesses and different paper materials.
 We collected the characteristics of each book.
-To characterize the performance of RFbook, we mainly used three indicators: the False positive rate (FPR), False negative rate (FNR), and Accuracy.
+To characterize the performance of RFbook, we mainly used three indicators: 1) the false positive rate (FPR); 2) false negative rate (FNR); and 3) accuracy.